 Serving Suggestions

-- Salad: Pair with a fresh green salad like this Arugula and Pear Salad with Pumpkin Vinaigrette for a delicious seasonal meal.
+- Pair with a fresh green salad like this Arugula and Pear Salad with Pumpkin Vinaigrette for a delicious seasonal meal.

-Yes.
-Saute the aromatics first, then place the rest of the ingredients and seal the pressure cooker.
+Yes - for the slow cooker, follow the same steps as the stovetop version, but cook on low for 6-8 hours or on high for 3-4 hours.
+For the pressure cooker, saute the aromatics first, then place the rest of the ingredients and seal the pressure cooker.
 Cook for 20 minutes and let it naturally release for 20 minutes.

 Not only is this soup delicious and nutritious, it is also incredibly versatile.
 You can easily add vegetables like kale or swap out the seasonings for something different.
 You can also adjust the consistency of the soup to your liking, adding more or less broth as needed.